SmartThinker: Progressive Chain-of-Thought Length Calibration for Efficient Large Language Model Reasoning: Additional Experiments

-To verify that the efficient reasoning ability trained on mathematical reasoning problems can generalize to other tasks without compromising model accuracy, we also conduct out-of-domain (OOD) tests on three additional benchmarks: MathQA~\cite{amini2019mathqa}, MMLU~\cite{hendrycks2020measuring, hendrycks2020aligning}, LiveCodeBench~\cite{jain2024livecodebench}, and HumanEval~\cite{chen2021evaluating}.

-We test the 1.5B models of all methods on these benchmarks.
-The results are shown in \autoref{fig:ood}, which shows that all methods except shorterBetter maintain or even improve accuracy while compressing output length, achieving comparable levels of efficiency and accuracy.
+We test the 1.5B models of all methods on MathQA~\cite{amini2019mathqa}, MMLU~\cite{hendrycks2020measuring, hendrycks2020aligning}, LiveCodeBench~\cite{jain2025livecodebench}, and HumanEval~\cite{chen2021evaluating}.
+The results are shown in \autoref{fig:ood}, which shows that all methods except \method maintain or even improve accuracy while compressing output length, achieving comparable levels of efficiency and accuracy.
 We also counted the number of MMLU subjects in which each method ranked first, which is presented in \autoref{fig:mmlu_pi}.
 The figure shows that \method achieved the most first-place rankings, accounting for as high as 42\%.
 This indicates that the capability learned by LRMs on math problems can be transferred to other domains.

-\subsection{Length distribution on Math500 of varying difficulty}
+\subsection{Length Distribution on Math500 of Varying Difficulty}

-We test the response length compression ratio of questions with different difficulty levels using the built-in difficulty labels of Math500 on a 1.5B model.
+We test the reasoning length compression ratio of questions with different difficulty levels using the built-in difficulty labels of Math500 on a 1.5B model.
 The results are shown in ~\autoref{fig:math500_compress} It can be observed that under the 1.5B parameter scale, our method achieves the highest compression rate across all difficulty levels.
 We also notice that the compression ratio of \method decreases as difficulty increases from level 1 to 4, but shows a significant rise at level 5, while the other methods exhibit more random length distributions.
 This indicates that models trained with the \method approach tend to increase output length for harder questions to improve accuracy, whereas for extremely difficult questions, due to a significant drop in correctness, the model shortens its output to avoid unnecessary token waste.